doej1367/HyblockRngAnalyzer/README.md

 ## Features

-- get the treasure and loot chest contents and write them to a file in the config folder
+- get the Treasure and Loot Chest contents and write them to a file in the config folder
+- get the Crystal Nucleus Loot contents and write them to a file in the config folder

 ## Requrements (to run)